Bilibino Nuclear Power Plant

-The Bilibino Nuclear Power Plant (Билибинская АЭС []) is a power plant in Bilibino, Chukotka Autonomous Okrug, Russia.
-The plant is equipped with four EGP-6 reactors.
-The plant is the smallest and the second northernmost operating nuclear power plant in the world.
-Plans to begin a shutdown procedure of the plant in 2019 have been announced, and it will be replaced by the floating nuclear power station Akademik Lomonosov.
+The Bilibino Nuclear Power Plant (Билибинская АЭС []) was a power plant in Bilibino, Chukotka Autonomous Okrug, Russia.
+The plant was equipped with four EGP-6 reactors and was the smallest and the second northernmost operating nuclear power plant in the world.
+The first reactor was shut down in March 2018, and the other three units in December 2025.
+It is expected that all used nuclear fuel will be removed by 2042 and the site to be fully rehabilitated by 2055.
+It has been replaced by the floating nuclear power station Akademik Lomonosov.

 Radiation exposure

 As of 2012, the EGP-6 reactors at the plant exposed personnel and staff on average to 3.7 mSv/year.
-This makes up 18.5% of the 20 mSv/year designated radiation workers can receive.
-The exposure by the Bilibino Nuclear Power Plant is higher than the average for Russian nuclear power plants which sits at 1.26 mSv/year.
+This made up 18.5% of the 20 mSv/year designated radiation workers can receive.
+The exposure by the Bilibino Nuclear Power Plant was higher than the average for Russian nuclear power plants which sits at 1.26 mSv/year.

-Improvements since the Fukushima-Daiichi accident
+Improvements after the Fukushima-Daiichi accident

 Following the 2011 Fukushima nuclear disaster, measures were taken to ensure safety and emergency responses for Russian nuclear power plants.
 These plants included RBMK, BN, WWER-440, WWER-1000, and EGP reactors.
 For nuclear power plants with EGP's, mobile pumping sets, motor-driven pumps, 0.2 MW mobile diesel generator units (MDGU), and 2 MW diesel generator plants (MDGP) had been supplied for mobile emergency response.
 Seismic protection systems (SSP) were introduced.
-The "Management Guide for Beyond Design Basis Accidents at RMBK NPPs Including Severe Accidents", a guide for prevention and mitigation for an accidents concerning graphite-moderated reactors, was revised with the incidents of Fukushima in mind.
+The "Management Guide for Beyond Design Basis Accidents at RBMK NPPs Including Severe Accidents", a guide for prevention and mitigation for an accidents concerning graphite-moderated reactors, was revised with the incidents of Fukushima in mind.